IRS Form 8283 Instructions

 Column (c)

-Provide details according to the form instructions.
+Provide details about the description and condition of the donated property according to the form instructions.

 For a vehicle, enter the year, make, model, and mileage.